runm717123/task-tracker-models-dev/README.md

 ### Step 2: Environment Setup
-Execute the environment configuration cell to set up TensorFlow for legacy Keras compatibility.
+Execute the environment configuration cell to set up TensorFlow for legacy Keras compatibility. this is required only if you want to convert this model for later use in web app using tensorflowjs[wizard]

 ### Step 3: Load Models and Dependencies
 Run the "Import & Model load" section to: